Kimpton Hotel & Restaurant, 200 Rooms

 LoDo (Lower Downtown)

 This 26-square block neighborhood has the largest concentration of restored turn-of-the-century and Victorian brick warehouses in the nation, and is now home to more than 90 restaurants, breweries, rooftop cafes, music clubs and sports bars.
-The Wynkoop, Colorado's first and largest brewpub is located here, as is Great Divide Brewery, Jagged Edge, Chop House, and Breckenridge breweries, as well as Falling Rock, acknowledged as one of the greatest beer bars in the world with 145 tap beers.
+The Wynkoop, Colorado's first and largest brewpub is located here, as is Great Divide Brewery, Jagged Moutain, Chop House and Breckenridge breweries, as well as Falling Rock, acknowledged as one of the greatest beer bars in the world with 145 tap beers.
 Coors Field anchors the neighborhood, which is now home to 20,000 people in resorted lofts and new housing options.
 LoDo also is home to the Museum of Contemporary Art.

 South Broadway and Baker

 Yet another hip neighborhood booming with new eateries, bars and nightspots is just one mile south of downtown along South Broadway.
-The neighborhood has a distinct Brooklyn feel with rooftop decks of the Historian Ale House or the Irish Rover, outdoor palm trees and umbrella drinks at Adrift Tiki Bar, bowling, darts or shuffleboard at the massive 20,000 square foot Punch Bowl.
+The neighborhood has a distinct Brooklyn feel with rooftop decks of the Historians Ale House or the Irish Rover, outdoor palm trees and umbrella drinks at Adrift Tiki Bar, bowling, darts or shuffleboard at the massive 20,000 square foot Punch Bowl.
 From fine dining at Beatrice & Woolsey to homemade Sweet Action Ice Cream, Baker is pedestrian neighborhood with pizza shops next to bookstores, on a street lined with one-of-kind clothing shops, galleries, original home furnishings, and music clubs.

 Denver's food trucks